 Facebook launches Lifestage app for school teens

-In a constant attempt to innovate and gain a younger audience, Facebook is directly taking on Snapchat by launching a video-sharing mobile app aimed at teenagers.
+In a constant attempt to innovate and gain a younger audience, Facebook is directly taking on the rival social media platform, Snapchat by launching a video-sharing mobile app aimed at teenagers.

 Those who use the Lifestage app can create profiles based on shared pictures and videos according to their feelings, likes and dislikes.
 The app’s description says that Lifestage makes it fun and easy to share a visual profile with your school community.
 Once more than 20 members have registered to a school, students can then access other students’ profiles from their own school and those nearby too.